obscurebyron/challenge/articles_api/README.md

 Endpoints:

-Add a new article:
+Get all articles:
 -----------------

-PUT /article
+GET /article
-content-type: "application/json"

-required structure example:
-{
-    "title" : "my title",
-    "content" : "this is my article's content"
-}

-Retrieve an article by its title
+Retrieve an article by its slug
 --------------------------------

-GET /article/:title
+GET /article/:slug